 Positive regionalism means love towards one’s culture, region, language etc whereas negative regionalism is an excessive attachment to one’s regions in preference to the country of the state.
-Positive regionalism helps to build Brotherhood and commonness on the basis of common language, religion or historical background and it helps a particular regional group to maintain their independent identity.
+Positive regionalism helps to build Brotherhood and commonness based on the common language, religion or historical background and it helps a particular regional group to maintain their independent identity.
 It gives self-determination to people and empowers them to feel happy.
-Negative regionalism may pose a threat to the unity and integrity of the country. in the Indian context generally the term regionalism has been used in the negative sense.
+Negative regionalism may pose a threat to the unity and integrity of the country.
+In the Indian context generally, the term regionalism has been used in the negative sense.

-Regionalism can ride both within and outside the nation. within a nation the rise of sub-state actors becoming more powerful is evident. the transnational cooperation between different countries like forming of the South East Asian organization or the European Union which have come together for pursuing a common goal is termed as a regionalism outside a nation.
-In India regionalism evolved through various forms during the pre-Independence era, the British had promoted the regionalism so that they can maintain their hold over the India during the national movement.
+Regionalism can ride both within and outside the nation. within a nation the rise of sub-state actors becoming more powerful is evident.
+The transnational cooperation between different countries like forming off the South East Asian organization or the European Union which have come together for pursuing a common goal is termed as a regionalism outside a nation.
+In India regionalism evolved through various forms during the pre-Independence era, the British had promoted the regionalism so that they can maintain their hold over India during the ‘national movement’

 After the Independence, the Congress had tried to promote nationalism through the concept of 1 single Nation and also by giving single citizenship apart from unified Judiciary, all India services, and a strong central government.
-In spite of the efforts of the Congress to stop regionalism, the vastness and the diversity of the cultures within our country prevented it.
+Despite the efforts of the Congress to stop regionalism, the vastness and the diversity of the cultures within our country prevented it.

 why does regionalism evolve and what are the causes for It?

-1. Regionalism evolved when the national government tries to impose a particular ideology may be language or culture pattern over a particular state. this is evident from the Anti- Hindi movement in the South Indian states as well as the Anti -foreigner Movement in Assam both were launched in order to protect their own culture.
+- Regionalism evolved when the national government tries to impose a particular ideology may be language or culture pattern over a particular state.
+This is evident from the Anti- Hindi movement in the South Indian states as well as the Anti-foreigner Movement in Assam both were launched to protect their own culture.

-5. The Desire of the various units of the Indian federal system to maintain the subcultural regions and greater degree of self-government has promoted regionalism and giving rise to demand for Greater autonomy
+- The Desire of the various units of the Indian federal system to maintain the subcultural regions and a greater degree of self-government has promoted regionalism and giving rise to the demand for Greater autonomy

 What can be done to correct regional imbalances?

-Regionalism is an important aspect of Indian politics sometimes it has posed threats to the unity and integrity of the country.
+Regionalism is an important aspect of Indian politics sometimes it has posed threats unity and integrity of the country.
 Therefore it is necessary to take steps to reduce such tendencies.

 Some of the measures can be

-1. That should be balanced regional development in formulating the economic policies of the state so as to avoid the economic negligence of a particular region
+- That should be balanced regional development in formulating the economic policies of the state to avoid the economic negligence of a particular region

-2. The excessive interference of the central Government in the affairs of the state should be minimized unless if it is unavoidable for National interest.
+- The excessive interference of the central government in the affairs of the state should be minimized unless if it is unavoidable for National interest.

-3. That should be a friendly relationship between the center and the states with the national education system so that it would help to overcome the regional feelings and develops an attachment towards Nation.
+- That should be a friendly relationship between the centre and the states with the national education system so that it would help to overcome the regional feelings and develops an attachment towards Nation.

-The problems of the people must be solved in a peaceful and constitutional manner .politicians must not be allowed to misuse the use of power for their own benefit.
+The problems of the people must be solved peacefully and constitutionally.
+Politicians must not be allowed to misuse the use of power for their benefit.

 Regionalism in India

-Regionalism is a kind of feeling or loyalty towards the interest of their own region and it is an ideology among a section of people residing in a same particular geographical area.
-This regionalism is also more of a mindset that one develops over the time, even nationalism is no different.
+Regionalism is a kind of feeling or loyalty towards the interest of their region and it is an ideology among a section of people residing in the same particular geographical area.
+This regionalism is also more of a mindset that one develops over time, even nationalism is no different.

-This kind of ‘isms’ just restrict one’s horizon it gives one a limited armory to choose from.
-It originates in many ways, for example, this is being united by unique language, culture, language traditions etc. Regionalism can also rise with development wherein religion and cultural attitude of people are brought together and Unity and Diversity are created and so there arise many cultures linguistic diversity an in the particular region of a developing area.
-In a negative sense, they were creating a particular kind of divisions in a way of separate religion, language, customs, traditions, etc… But in a positive way, they are coming together and celebrating these differences in a way of uniting themselves through literature, writing newspapers, across the country and also through writings of the poems etc…
+This kind of ‘isms’ just restrict one’s horizon it gives one a limited armoury to choose from.
+It originates in many ways, for example, this is being united by unique language, culture, language traditions etc. Regionalism can also rise with development wherein religion and the cultural attitude of people are brought together and Unity and Diversity are created and so there arise many cultures linguistic diversity and in the particular region of a developing area.
+In a negative sense, they were creating a particular kind of divisions in a way of separate religion, language, customs, traditions, etc. But positively, they are coming together and celebrating these differences in a way of uniting themselves through literature, writing newspapers, across the country and also through writings of the poems etC.

-Regionalism comes in people in many ways, for example, its origin is traced in following ways
+Origin: Regionalism comes in people in many ways, for example, its origin is traced in the following ways

 1) When people ask for a state of their own within a union of a state or example within the Union of and India.

-2) When states or regions with a particular cultural identity ask for the power equally with that of center.
+2) When states or regions with a particular cultural identity ask for the power equally with that of the centre.

-3) The people who ask for the separate state would be on the basis of linguistic, cultural identity in a city or regional development basis.
+3) The people who ask for the separate state would be based on linguistic, cultural identity in a city or regional development basis.

 4) The fourth one which is the most dangerous for an integrity and Unity of nation is secession where a particular geographical union wants to segregate from the Union of India or any other country with an autonomous self-power.

-Regionalism in a way creates a positive sense to a nation where in it seeks for the developmental process in the particular region in order to protect their interest in that region and also it promotes the welfare of the state and the people.
+Regionalism in a way creates a positive sense to a nation wherein it seeks for the developmental process in the particular region to protect their interest in that region and also it promotes the welfare of the state and the people.

 Many political parties arise in the due course of this regionalism where it promotes a kind of feeling in people by using a puppet of regionalist feeling towards them.
 This regionalism is slowly turning from non-violent means to violent means to achieve their goals.
 Even regionalism in contemporary India is readily used for political gains by petty politicians and socialist organizations and economic reasons are exploited for political divisions.